Instawork/hyperview/website/blog/2018-12-17-Introducing-Hyperview.md

 [**Hyperview XML (HXML)**](/docs/reference_index#hyperview-xml): a new XML-based format for describing mobile app screens and user interactions.
 HXML's building blocks reflect the UI patterns of today's mobile interfaces.
 Features like stack & modal navigation or infinite-scrolling lists can be defined with a few simple XML attributes and tags.

 [**Hyperview Client**](https://github.com/instawork/hyperview): a mobile library (on top of React Native) that can render HXML.
-After integrating the client into your app, can render any HXML screen & interaction with a series of HTTP requests specified in the HXML.
+The client can render any HXML screen and handle navigations & interactions by making further HXML requests.

-*On the web, pages are rendered in a browser by fetching HTML content from a server.*
+*On the web, pages are rendered in a browser by fetching HTML.*

-*With Hyperview, screens are rendered in your mobile app by fetching Hyperview XML (HXML) content from a server.*
+*With Hyperview, screens are rendered in your mobile app by fetching Hyperview XML (HXML).*

 ### HXML
-In HXML, mobile app screens are defined using the XML format using a well-defined [set of attributes and tags](/docs/reference_index#hyperview-xml).
+In HXML, mobile app screens are defined in XML format using a core set of [attributes and tags](/docs/reference_index#hyperview-xml).
 The experience writing HXML should feel familiar to anyone who's worked with HTML:

 ```xml
 <doc xmlns="https://hyperview.org/hyperview">